Bi2Te_xSe_y series studied by resistivity and thermopower

 Here $\eta_F=E_F/(k_B T)$ is the reduced Fermi energy; the parameter $r$ describes the energy dependence of the scattering time, and

 is the Fermi integral. $E_F$ is measured from the bottom of the conduction band for the $n$-type, or the top of the valence band in the case of a $p$-type semiconductor.
 To describe the energy dependence of the scattering time parameter, we take the standard value\cite{goldsmid64} $r=-0.5$ for acoustic phonon scattering and calculate $S(T)$ assuming a set of temperature-independent values for $E_F$.
-A more correct method would be to determine $E_F$ from the charge balance constraint,\cite{sales10} but since the charge doping comes from unintentional impurities, a precise amount of carriers is unknown.

-For Bi$_2$Se$_3$, the carrier density $n$ may be estimated by comparing the resistivity data in Fig.~\ref{fig:rho_xT} to the results reported by Butch {\em et al.}\cite{butch10}, which gives a result of $n\sim 10^{18} -10^{19}$ cm$^{-3}$.
+For Bi$_2$Se$_3$, the carrier density $n$ may be roughly estimated by comparing the resistivity data in Fig.~\ref{fig:rho_xT} to the results reported by Butch {\em et al.},\cite{butch10} which gives a result of $n\sim 10^{18} -10^{19}$ cm$^{-3}$.

 Results for the calculated temperature dependence of thermopower are shown in Fig.~\ref{fig:TEP}(c) for $E_F/k_B$, ranging from 50~K to 900~K (corresponding to the $E_F$ between 4.3 and 77.6~meV), in steps of 50~K. This ballpark for $E_F$ seems to be in fair agreement with ARPES results from some members of the series.
 For example, Hor {\em et al.}\cite{hor09} observed a Fermi level of 50~meV in Bi$_2$Se$_3$ and Chen {\em et al.}\cite{chen09} saw $E_F\approx45$~meV in Bi$_2$Te$_3$.

-The measurements of quantum oscillations for Bi$_2$Se$_3$ show that the fundamental state of the system is metallic and that carrier density can be tuned by several orders of magnitude via controlling the stoichiometry.\cite{fauque12} When changing the carrier density from $10^{17}$ to $10^{18}$~cm$^{-3}$, the Fermi temperature moves from 80~K to 1100~K. This is in good agreement with the approximate value of 900~K suggested for our Bi$_2$Se$_3$ sample by the calculated series in Fig.~\ref{fig:TEP}(c).
+The measurements of quantum oscillations for Bi$_2$Se$_3$ show that the fundamental state of the system is metallic and that carrier density can be tuned by several orders of magnitude via controlling the stoichiometry.\cite{fauque12} When changing the carrier density from $10^{17}$ to $10^{18}$~cm$^{-3}$, the Fermi temperature moves from 80~K to 1100~K. K\"ohler and Hartmann\cite{kohler74} showed that for different carrier densities in Bi$_2$Se$_3$ the energy of the Moss-Burnstein shift in the reflectivity is proportional to the Fermi energy.
+In the Bi$_2$Se$_3$ sample studied here, the Burnstein peak is at $\sim 0.38$~eV, which gives $E_F \approx 100$~meV.
+This is in good agreement with the approximate value of 900~K suggested for the Bi$_2$Se$_3$ sample by the calculated series in Fig.~\ref{fig:TEP}(c).